jjsanchezf/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image1]

-No "Chessboar Corners" where found on the following images:
+No "Chessboard Corners" where found on the following images:

 ![alt text][image7]